sneakysneak/docs/pages/connector-authentication/google-v2.md

 ### Create a Project

-Sign up for a Google account, or log into your existing account if you have one, then go to the [Google Cloud Platform](https://console.developers.google.com/) to create your Project, and enable the relevant Google APIs.
+Sign up for a Google account, or log into your existing account if you have one, then go to the [Google Developers Console](https://console.developers.google.com/) to create your Project, and enable the relevant Google APIs.

 Step 1 - Click your organisation name at the top to open a popup showing your existing Projects, if any: